seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 He made invasion on the bordering Towns:
 Barwick is won, Newcastle spoiled and lost,
 And now the tyrant hath begirt with siege
-The Castle of Rocksborough, where enclos'd
+The castle of Rocksborough, where enclos'd
-The Count Salisbury is like to perish.
+The Countess Salisbury is like to perish.

 **KING EDWARD**
 That is thy daughter, Warwick, is it not?